talalelsayed/subermarkt_bi/README.md

-# subermarkt_ bower bi
+# supermarkt_ bower bi
-subermarkt sales analysis
+supermarkt sales analysis
 ## 📊 Overview
 This project analyzes sales data from a supermarket using *Microsoft Excel* and *Power BI*.
 The goal is to uncover sales trends, identify top-selling products, and understand customer behavior to help improve business decisions.